kkwon1/APODViewerService/README.md

 ### Firebase

 User authentication is done via Google's Firebase.
-You will need to set up your own [firebase project](https://firebase.google.com/) and generate a private Admin SDK key (used to verify user token from front end).
-Save the `.json` file as a string in an environment variable
+You will need to set up your own [firebase project](https://firebase.google.com/) and generate a private Admin SDK key (used to verify user token from front end) stored as a `.json` file, which you can set the path as an environment variable.

 ```
-FIREBASE_CONFIG=<SECRET_JSON>
+GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_SECRETS>
 ```

 ## Usage